 Yale University Dining Services has tailored its services to meet the particular needs of graduate and professional school students by offering meal plan options that allow flexibility and value.
-The graduate meal plan offers meal service at any location for ten meals per week, plus four guest passes per year, and "Eli Bucks" to be spent at the client's leisure.
+The graduate meal plan offers meal service at the Hall of Graduate Studies and Commons Dining Hall for ten meals per week, plus four guest passes per year, and "Eli Bucks" to be spent at the client's leisure.
 Additional Eli Bucks can be purchased at a discount through Yale University Dining Services.
 A favorite choice, Eli Bucks operate as a declining balance and are accepted in all campus locations in lieu of cash.

 Yale University Dining Services locations are a popular option for all members of the Yale community.
-In addition to the residential colleges, Commons, and Hall of Graduate Studies, the following locations are available: A&A Penthouse at the School of Architecture, Divinity School Café on Prospect Street, the Café at Kline Biology Tower, Donaldson Commons at the School of Management, and Durfee's Sweet Shoppe, a traditional convenience store offering coffee, snacks, and sandwiches among other items.
-For students choosing to dine in any of Yale's residential college dining rooms, "all-youcare-to-eat" meals are offered for one low price for breakfast, lunch, and dinner.
+In addition to Commons and the Hall of Graduate Studies, the following retail locations are available: A&A Penthouse at the School of Architecture, Divinity School Café on Prospect Street, the Café at Kline Biology Tower, Donaldson Commons at the School of Management, and Durfee's, a traditional convenience store offering coffee, snacks, and sandwiches among other items.
+For students choosing to dine in any of Yale's residential college dining rooms, "all-you-care-to-eat" meals are offered for one low price for breakfast, lunch, and dinner.